A Day in the Life of Irene

 With the six sails up, the engine is turned off and Charlie eases Irene off the wind.
 The sail’s fill and she leans slightly into the breeze.
 We’re sailing.

 Now seems an appropriate time for some refreshment.
 Tea and coffee is produced from the galley accompanied by fresh bacon sandwiches.
-Rachel has been busy whilst the guests and crew have been hoisting the sails.
+Our chef has been busy whilst the guests and crew have been hoisting the sails.
 It may be a traditional sailing experience but there’s no need to forego a few luxuries!
 Suitably refreshed, the guests have the opportunity to admire the scenery or get involved in sailing the ship.
-Whether it’s learning to helm her under the watchful eye of Charlie, some instruction in producing the perfect long splice from Brendan or merely watching the world pass by as Irene serenely glides past the North Devon coast.
+Whether it’s learning to helm her under the watchful eye of the crew, some instruction in producing the perfect long splice from Brendan or merely watching the world pass by as Irene serenely glides past the North Devon coast.

 A shout goes up from the starboard bow.
 ‘Dolphins!’.
 The crew and guests dash up to watch a pod of twenty of these fascinating creatures dart in and out of the bow wave.
 It’s a great moment that we don’t get on every trip.
 The cameras click and a dozen people capture the moment for posterity.

 Another short trip in the tender sees the guests safely on land again.
 Lundy is a fascinating place and an hour spent exploring the wildlife or just the Marisco Tavern is time well spent.
-It’s then back to the ship where Rachel has rustled up a gourmet lunch for all.
+It’s then back to the ship where a gourmet lunch is waiting for all.
 A glass of wine helps pass a very pleasant hour at anchor whilst the sea birds and seals pay the occasional visit.
 Once lunch is cleared away, the guests and crew man the yoke to haul up the anchor.
 It’s then a repeat of the sail hoisting activities before Irene is underway for her return voyage to Clovelly.

-Before long, Rachel appears out of the galley again, sporting some afternoon tea.
+Before long, the chef appears out of the galley again, sporting some afternoon tea.
 Freshly baked scones and cream replace some of the calories burnt on the physical activities.
 It’s a two hour sail back to the mooring so there is still plenty of time for everybody to have some experience of sailing the ship, whether this be helming, navigating or trimming the sails.
 For those who prefer, the time is spent admiring the fantastic scenery or learning about the history of Irene from the crew.

-As the sun starts to dip, Charlie gives the word to drop the sails and the engines spring into life.
+As the sun starts to dip, the woris given to drop the sails and the engines spring into life.
 We’re now approaching the mooring buoy and, with Zach’s help from the RIB, Irene is neatly secured.
 The engines are turned off and another fantastic day is nearly over in the life of Irene.
 A final coffee on board and an opportunity to purchase a momento concludes a memorable day.
 All that remains is the quick run back to the quay and some fond goodbyes.